Vigh24/chatwoot/RAILWAY_DEPLOYMENT.md

 - `RAILS_ENV`: Set to `production`
 - `NODE_ENV`: Set to `production`
 - `RAILS_LOG_TO_STDOUT`: Set to `true`
+- `POSTGRES_PASSWORD`: A secure password for your PostgreSQL database
+- `REDIS_PASSWORD`: A secure password for your Redis instance

 Railway will automatically set up the following variables for you:

 - `DATABASE_URL`: Connection string for PostgreSQL
 - `REDIS_URL`: Connection string for Redis
 - `PORT`: The port your application should listen on

+## PostgreSQL with pgvector Support (Required for Chatwoot v4.0+)

+Chatwoot v4.0+ requires PostgreSQL with the pgvector extension for AI features.
+The updated railway.json file includes configuration for a PostgreSQL service using the pgvector/pgvector:pg16 image, which has the vector extension pre-installed.

+If you're setting up manually:

+1. Add a new PostgreSQL service to your Railway project
+2. Use the `pgvector/pgvector:pg16` image instead of the default PostgreSQL image
+3. Set the following environment variables for the PostgreSQL service:
+   - `POSTGRES_DB`: chatwoot
+   - `POSTGRES_USER`: postgres
+   - `POSTGRES_PASSWORD`: your_secure_password (same as the POSTGRES_PASSWORD in your main service)

+If you're using an existing PostgreSQL service without pgvector support, the Chatwoot application will automatically apply a workaround that disables AI features but allows the rest of the application to function normally.

 ## Troubleshooting